SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 20
 30
 ```
-we will recieve the following result:
+we will receive the following result:
 ```
 10 20 30
 ```